 I have already talked a lot about the app and you already know how I feel about it.
 That said, If you skipped the article (because it’s so long), here is the condensed version of it.

 The biggest power of Ulysses is that it makes writing enjoyable.
-It provides a clean interface which keeps the distractions away and helps me focus only on my writing.
-It has great organizational features and I love that no matter what sheet I am on, all my previous works are just a few clicks away.
-I also love the fact that I don’t have to find files on my Mac and open them as Ulysses keeps everything in its library and allows me to search for it.
+It provides a clean interface which keeps the distractions away and helps you focus only on writing.
+It has great organizational features and all my previous works are just a few clicks away.
+We also love the fact that we don’t have to organize and find files on Mac as Ulysses keeps everything in its library and allows you to search for it.

-There are a ton of other pro features of Ulysses that I didn’t even got the time to discuss, but the thing is, features are not everything, in fact, I love the little things which come with Ulysses more than its best features.
-The choosing of icons for my groups, setting up goals and seeing the circle fill up, and using the typewriter mode are a few of those little things that I love.
-You might feel this article is biased as I have been praising this software since the moment I started this article and probably I am.
-However, if I am biased, its because I have tested tens of writing apps since I bought my Mac and none of them made me more productive than Ulysses.
+There are a ton of other pro features of Ulysses that we didn’t even got the time to discuss, but the thing is, features are not everything.
+In fact, we love the little things which come with Ulysses more than its best features.
+The choosing of icons for groups, setting up goals and seeing the circle fill up, and using the typewriter mode are a few of those little things that we love.
+You might feel this article is biased as we have been praising this software since the start of this article.
+However, if we are biased, its because we have tested tens of writing apps and none of them made our writers more productive than Ulysses.

 At the end of the day Ulysses is just a tool and whether you get your work done or not depends solely upon your willpower, however, once you sit down and open the app, Ulysses will not give you any reason to close it before your work is done.